Use the Conformity Knowledge Base AI to help improve your Cloud Posture

 Rule ID: EC2-001

 Ensure that your Amazon EC2 security groups don't have range of ports opened for inbound traffic in order to protect the associated EC2 instances against Denial-of-Service (DoS) attacks or brute-force attacks.
-Trend Micro Cloud One™ – Conformity strongly recommends opening only specific ports within your security groups, based on your applications requirements.
+Trend Cloud One™ – Conformity strongly recommends opening only specific ports within your security groups, based on your applications requirements.

 This rule can help you with the following compliance standards: